ms2d/netlify-functions/README.md

 # netlify-functions
 For some reason, this only works OUTSIDE of my npm monorepo.
-If I move it inside the repo and hoist its npm_modules, `npm run serve` gives the following error:

-    ERROR in ... monorepo/node_modules/@aws-sdk/client-sso/dist-es/protocols/Aws_restJson1.js

-    Module parse failed: Unexpected token (10:37)
+No idea why.

 To test this out,